Even the most experienced land buyers may not know all of the pros and cons of conservation easements.

 If your parcel of land has high conservation value, then a land trust may pay you for a conservation easement.

-There’s great benefit for all to prevent land development, which is why land trusts may buy the development rights from the landowner using private donations or grants.
+There’s a great benefit to the public in preventing land development in certain areas, which is why land trusts may buy the development rights from the landowner using private donations or grants.

 While you may not get a tax credit or deduction, you’re getting cash in your pocket.

-Some states will provide conservation tax credits that can be sold for cash.
+Some states will also provide conservation tax credits that can be sold for cash.

 This allows a landowner to monetize his donation while also providing tax relief to high-income third parties who are willing to purchase the credits at a discount.